• Skip to main content

 Great question, and it depends.
 Alfajores is a cookie filled with something, and like many recipes introduced by the Spaniards, with time, they have gotten different variations throughout Latinoamerica.

-In Chile, alfajor is also a cookie made with a crunchy dough (Hojarasca) made with egg yolks and flour and filled with dulce de leche.
+In Chile, alfajor is a cookie made with a crunchy dough (Hojarasca) made with egg yolks and flour and filled with Dulce de leche.
 See the recipe here: Chilean Alfajores.
+Or try this other traditional filling with molasses, Alfajores Atoradores.

-Also, Argentinian dulce de leche is generous in vanilla flavor, contrary to Chilean and Peruvian ones, where you don’t find vanilla in the ingredients.
-I recommend the Nestlé canned dulce de leche; it’s made in Chile and easy to find in Latin stores in USA or Amazon. (affiliated links)
+Also, Argentinian Dulce de leche is generous in vanilla flavor, contrary to Chilean and Peruvian ones, where you don't find vanilla in the ingredients.
+I recommend the Nestlé canned dulce de leche; it's made in Chile and easy to find in Latin stores, Walmart, Safeway in the USA, or Amazon. (affiliated links)

 How do I store them?

-Assembled or filled alfajores with dulce de leche can be stored at room temperature for 7-10 days in a hermetic container.
+Assembled or filled alfajores with Dulce de leche can be stored at room temperature for 7-10 days in an airtight container.
 Frozen for up to 3 months.

 Where and when are Alfajores enjoyed in South America?

 Since they are extremely popular and liked, you can buy alfajores in any bakery.
-You will also be able to buy them on mass produce versions, artisanal, and in upscale bakeries.
+You can also buy them in mass-produced versions, artisanal, and in upscale bakeries.
 You could make it your mission to taste all versions and have a fantastic holiday.

 Many families have their versions, which will be made for special occasions like Christmas, birthdays, funerals, etc.

-They can be a snack or served with tea or as part of a dessert spread.
+They can be a snack, served with tea, or as part of a dessert spread.

 Print